LZ1221/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Analyze data related to bikeshare systems for three cities in the United States
+Goal of this project is to Analyze data related to bikeshare systems for three cities in the United States

 ### Files used
 bikeshare.py